yyq1031/Study-Buddy/README.md

 ---

 ## Environment Variables
-You need to set up a `.env` file in the root directory:
+You need to set up a `.env` file in the root directory and in the client directory:
+Repeat this in both directories.
 1. Make a copy of the `.env.example` file.
 2. Rename the copy to `.env`.
 3. Replace the placeholder values with your actual credentials.